Syllabus for SPA-102

 You are required to complete five short speaking assignments.
 The speaking assignments allow you the opportunity to practice Spanish pronunciation and speaking by responding to thematic prompts.
 Speaking assignments will be completed using Kaltura, a recording tool hosted in Moodle.
 For more information, review the following link: How to Record and Post a Kaltura Webcam Video

 You are required to take three proctored online examinations.
+Each exam is one hour long.
 Each exam requires that you use the University's Online Proctor Service (OPS).
 Please refer to the Examinations and Proctors section of the Online Student Handbook (see General Information area of the course website) for further information about scheduling and taking online exams and for all exam policies and procedures.
 You are strongly advised to schedule your exams within the first week of the semester.

 Online exams are administered through the course website.
 Consult the Course Calendar for the official dates of exam weeks.